 Drought

 Eryngium maritimum occurs in very dry to moderately dry conditions.
 It has a well-developed taproot (Avižienė, Pakalnis & Senzikaite 2008), on average about 1.5 m long (Salisbury 1952), but can reach a length of 3(-5) m (Fig. 3d).
 This facilitates the absorption and storage of water (Hicks 1895; Eberle 1979; Avižienė, Pakalnis & Senzikaite 2008).
 Moreover, the rootstock may have access the water table, which in dunes is frequently about 3-4 m below the surface (Ranwell 1972), although this varies with site and season.
 The more or less thick taproot enables the species to hold water reserves (Meyer & Van Dieken 1947) and thus it is able to survive dry periods.
 Water uptake is hampered in upper parts of the soil, especially in young plants, by salinity.
 Coarse substrates lead to water stress, and therefore probably limit the distribution of E. maritimum on shingle beaches (Walmsley 1995).
 The less favourable growing conditions of high precipitation and low temperatures mean that at the northern range of its distribution there is a decline of photosynthetic productivity (Andersone et al. 2011).
-This is probably related to the increased clonal growth of E. maritimum in northern regions (Andersone et al. 2011).
+Reduced physiological conditions are probably related to the increased clonal growth of E. maritimum in northern regions (Andersone et al. 2011).

 Nutrient supply